sheldrake/docs/README.md

 ### Namehash

 Resource constraints in smart contracts make interacting directly with human-readable names inefficient, so ENS works purely with fixed length 256-bit cryptographic hashes.
-In order to derive the hash from a name while still preserving its hierarchal properties, a process called Namehash is used.
+In order to derive the hash from a name while still preserving its hierarchical properties, a process called Namehash is used.
 For example, the namehash of 'alice.eth' is _0x787192fc5378cc32aa956ddfdedbf26b24e8d78e40109add0eea2c1a012c3dec_; this is the representation of names that is used exclusively inside ENS.

 Namehash is a recursive process that can generate a unique hash for any valid domain name.
 Starting with the namehash of any domain - for example, 'alice.eth' - it's possible to derive the namehash of any subdomain - for example 'iam.alice.eth' - without having to know or handle the original human-readable name.
-It is this property that makes it possible for ENS to provide a hierarchal system, without having to deal with human-readable text strings internally.
+It is this property that makes it possible for ENS to provide a hierarchical system, without having to deal with human-readable text strings internally.

 Before being hashed with namehash, names are first normalized, using a process called UTS-46 normalization.
 This ensures that upper- and lower-case names are treated equivalently, and that invalid characters are prohibited.
 Anything that hashes and resolves a name **must** first normalize it, to ensure that all users get a consistent view of ENS.